arcilli/investsuite-api-docs/docs/quick_start.md

 }
 ```

-!!!
-Hint
 Copy the Portfolio ID from the Response Body to use in the next step.

 ### 3. Fund the portfolio